bulib/dataWebsite/manage/nsf-data-management-plan.md

 ### Access and Sharing

-One of the goals of a data management plan is to increase researchers' ability to share thier data and access other's data.
-Ideally, this will help varify research results and help researchers build on the work of others.
-However, the NSF understands that not all data can be made available.
-Examples of data that is best kept private includes data about human research subjects, data that might be patented, and data involving nationally senstive projects.
-With that said, much of the research that NSF sponsors has data that can be shared with other researchers and the public.
-From the policy you should include:
+One of the goals of a data management plan is to increase researchers' ability to share their data and access other's data.
+Ideally, this will help verify research results and help researchers build on the work of others.
+However, the NSF understands that not all data can be made available such as data on human research subjects, patented data, and data involving nationally sensitive projects.
+With that said, much of the research that NSF sponsors has data that can be shared with the public.
+From the policy you should include <<suggestion: you say "policy" twice in same sentence, change one>>:

 > policies for access and sharing including provisions for appropriate protection of privacy, confidentiality, security, intellectual property, or other rights or requirements

-This section of your data management plan details the policies and groundrules you'll have for sharing your data.
+This section of your data management plan details the policies and ground rules you'll have for sharing your data.
 Will your data be put in a data repository?
 Will their be an initial embargo on access to your data?
-If your data won't be publically available, are there ways you can make it available to others?
-And if so, how will that be done?
+If your data won't be publicly available, are there ways you can make it available to others?
+If so, how will that be done?

-As you think through the access and sharing part of your data management plan, you'll likely also be thinking about how others can reuse and redistribute your data.
+As you think through the access and sharing part of your data management plan, you'll likely also want to think <<suggestion: change one of the 'think', redundant>> about how others can reuse and redistribute your data.

 ### Reuse and Redistribution